A & B: An abbreviation that many conference venues use for Accommodation & Breakfast.

 Column: A pillar which may support a roof or other structures.
 May restrict view for delegates in conference room layouts.

 Commission: A payment made to an individual or organisation for bringing business to another individual or organisation.
 This is standard procedure in the events industry.
 You will never pay more to a venue as a result of using The Conference People.

 Compensation: A form of recompense to make up for some sort of loss or shortfall to contract.

 Conference Call: A phone call which links up various phone lines in order that three or more parties may have a simultaneous conversation.

-Conference Telephone: A telephone enabled for conference calls (see 'conference call')
+Conference Telephone: A telephone enabled for conference calls (see 'conference call').

 Confirmation: The oral or written verification by a client that a booking is to go ahead.
 Usually followed by a contract.
 You'll always get a written confirmation when booking a venue through The Conference People.

 Complimentary Room: A bedroom or function room provided free of charge.

 Concierge: Venue staff whose role is to provide an assistive service (tickets, travel information, restaurant booking) for venue guests.

 Conference Centre: A venue which provides a dedicated environment for events, especially small events.
 May be certified by the International Association of Conference Centres.